genropy/genropy_saved/docs/genro/database/gnr/index.rst

     The ``.gnr`` folder includes the Genro's management files.

-    .. note:: some files use the XML extension because the XML format is perfect for the conversion to the :ref:`genro_bag_intro` and vice versa (for more information, check the :ref:`bag_from_to_XML` paragraph).
+    .. note:: some files use the XML extension because the XML format is perfect for the conversion to the :ref:`genro_bag_intro` and vice versa (for more information, check the :ref:`bag_from_to_XML` paragraph)

 .. _gnr_contents: